hankxdev/disable-windows-web-search/README.md

-# disable-windows-web-search
-A reg file to disable Windows shows web search result and search suggestion in Windows search
+# Disable Windows web search

-Windows is promoting its `Cortana` and Bing search.
-One of the most annoying thing is that it shows web search content when you search in start menu.
+If you're tired of Windows pushing Cortana and Bing in your face, you're not alone.
+One of the most frustrating things is seeing web search results and random "search suggestions" whenever you try to use the Start menu to find an app or file.

-So you press `Windows` button, type some keywords, all you want to do is just access your installed app or file quickly, but then you see some shitty stuff in the result list -- web search result and even some so called `search suggesttion`. it's based on your keywords and some trends on the web, since you are searching how to disable this, I know that you also think it's totally garbage.

-In the beginning, Windows gave user an option in the search menu to turn this off.
-But then Windows knowns that most of the users hated it, so it just removed this option...

-I have to use group policy, regeditor to disable it, and have to search for this every time when it updates.

-To do it step by step is a bit complicated and it's totally a waste of time.
-So I just create this reg file so that anyone who want to do this can do it by one click.

-Comment for these reg code in case someone doubt it:
+You hit the Windows key, type a keyword, and instead of just showing your installed programs or local files, it clutters the results with irrelevant junk from the web.
+If you're here looking for a way to disable this, I bet you think it’s as annoying as I do.

+At first, Windows actually let you turn this off through a simple option in the settings.
+But as more people started disabling it, Microsoft decided to quietly remove the toggle—because, of course, they knew we all hated it.

+Now, the only way to turn it off is through Group Policy or by editing the registry.
+And every time there’s a major update, it’s like starting from scratch.

+To save everyone the hassle, I put together a REG file that disables this junk with a single click.
+It's straightforward, quick, and saves you from having to dig around in settings every time.

+Note: I’ve included comments in the REG code itself to make it clear what each part does, in case you’re skeptical or want to verify what’s being changed.

 ---